 Declutter

 At first, it might be hard to evaluate all the time you spend on digital media.
 The idea of “declutter first, organize second” by Marie Condo can be successfully applied to our behavioral patterns.
-Considering our time spent online or with our mobile phone in hand it might be more efficient to perform a soft reset – to suspend or pause your social accounts, to remove all these fancy apps that constantly ding, alert or attract your attention in any other way.
-You should turn your phone, well, in a good old phone that was used to call people and not staying glued to its screen for six or more hours every day.
-From my experience, just turning off push notifications or moving app icons on second screens don’t work.
-If your Facebook, Twitter or another favorite app is just a few swipes away, the temptation to launch the app and entertain yourself while you are idle, commuting or waiting might be too strong.
+Considering our time spent online or with our mobile phone in hand, it might be more efficient to perform a soft reset – to suspend or pause your social accounts, to remove all these fancy apps that constantly ding, alert or attract your attention in any other way.
+You should turn your phone, well, in a good old phone that was used to call people and not stay glued to its screen for six or more hours every day.
+From my experience, just turning off push notifications or moving app icons on second screens doesn’t work.
+If your Facebook, Twitter or another favorite app is just a few swipes away, the temptation to launch the app and entertain yourself while you are idle, commuting, or waiting might be too strong.
 So, my advice is to remove all these buzzing icons from your phone.

 Solitude

-In “Digital Minimalism”I found a precise definition of the time that I have on my walks: “Solitude is as a subjective state in which you are isolated from input from other minds.”
+In “Digital Minimalism”, I found a precise definition of my time on my walks: “Solitude is a subjective state in which you are isolated from input from other minds.”

 To be objective, this definition of solitude was not invented by Cal Newport, the author of “Digital Minimalism,” but borrowed by him from another great piece of writing, “Lead Yourself First” by Raymond Kethledge and Michael Erwin.